Canop/broot/documentation.md

 (this is a part of the default configuration, and probably the first verb you should change for your personal setup)

-Most verbs aren't based on an external application but calls internal functions:
+Most verbs aren't based on an external application but call internal functions:

 ### `:back` : get back to the previous state of the tree